wmcadigital/wmn-design-system/.github/ISSUE_TEMPLATE/feature_proposal.md

 ## Why

-> Explain why you think this should be added to the Transport for West Midlands Design System (WMN DS).
+> Explain why you think this should be added to the Transport for West Midlands Design System (TfWM DS).
 >
 > - What evidence do you have that it's needed by multiple services across government?
 > - What evidence do you have that it meets the needs of the users of those services?
-> - Have you checked that it doesn't already exist in the WMN DS?
+> - Have you checked that it doesn't already exist in the TfWM DS?

 ## Anything else